SamyChikhi/SamyChikhi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Samy Chikhi is a contract lecturer in Cognitive Neuroscience at the Integrative Neuroscience and Cognition Center.
-His research interests include perception and memory, brain oscillations, and meta-science.
+I'm a contract lecturer in Cognitive Neuroscience at the Integrative Neuroscience and Cognition Center.
+My research interests include perception and memory, brain oscillations, and meta-science.
 {style="text-align: justify;"}